input-output-hk/sidechains-zk/prover/README.md

  # SNARK-based ATMS
- Circuit implementation for ATMS verification.
+This is the circuit implementation for [Ad-hoc Threshold MultiSignatures (ATMS)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8835275).
 The goal of this library is to provide a proof-of-concept implementation of a circuit to provide a proof that there exists `t` valid signatures of some subset of a given set of public keys.
 This is the first effort of implementing a SNARK-based Ad-hoc Threshold Multi Signature scheme.

- The Zero Knowledge Proving system we'll use is Plonk with KZG commitments.
-We will use curve BLS12-381.
-Therefore, to implement in-circuit Elliptic Curve operations, we will use JubJub, which is an elliptic curve defined over the Scalar field of BLS12-381, aka its 'embedded' curve.
+* The Zero Knowledge Proving system is implemented with PLONK with KZG commitments.
+* BLS12-381 curve is used.
+Therefore, in-circuit elliptic curve operations are implemented with JubJub, which is an elliptic curve defined over the Scalar field of BLS12-381, aka its 'embedded' curve.
 This enables what is sometimes referred to as SNARK-friendly signature schemes.
 In particular, EdDSA over the JubJub curve.
-As a SNARK-friendly hash algorithm we use Poseidon252, both for the signature generation/verification as for the Merkle Tree commitments.
+* As a SNARK-friendly hash algorithm we use Rescue, both for the signature generation/verification as for the Merkle Tree commitments.

- ## Committee participation
- The committee and signature generation precedes the proof creation.
-Each committee member needs to participate in a registration procedure, during which they share their EdDSA public keys (a JubJub compressed point) with the Registration Authority.
-The role of the registration authority is simply to commit to all public keys of the committee in a Merkle Tree (MT).
-This means that the role of the Registration Authority can be a Plutus script, a trusted party, or be distributed amongst the committee members.
-The reason why it needs to be 'trusted' is because it can exclude certain participants, or include several keys it owns.

- Once all registration requests have been submitted with their corresponding public keys, `pks = [pk_1, ..., pk_n]`, the aggregated public key is created `avk = MT::commit(&pks)`.
-This value will be used as a public input for the SNARK verification.
-This finalises the registration phase.

- The signature phase simply consists in at least `t > n/2` (or whatever threshold is defined) signers produce valid signatures `sig_1, ..., sig_t`.
- These signatures are then sent to the aggregator to create the ZKP.
-The role of the aggregator is simply to serve as a facilitator, and is not required to be trusted.
-Anyone can aggregate the signatures into a ZKP.

- ## Circuit
- In this section we describe what is the statement that will be proven in the Zero Knowledge Proof (ZKP).

- Once the aggregator receives at least `t` valid signatures `sig_1, ..., sig_t` it proceeds to generate the SNARK.
-In particular, it proves that:
- * There exists `t'` valid and distinct signatures, `sig_1, ..., sig_t'` for
-   public keys `pk_1, ..., pk_t'` and message `m` (public input maybe?).
- * There exists a valid merkle proof for each distinct public key `pk_1, ..., pk_t'` wrt to merkle root `pks` (which is given as public input)
- * `t'> t`, for `t` global parameter defining the threshold (probably a constant in the circuit)

 ## Compiling the library and header file
 First, one needs to compile the library running: